Vitamin D deficiency: Risk factors

 Those most likely to be affected by vitamin D deficiency are people with little exposure to sunlight.
-Certain climates, dress habits, the avoidance of sun exposure, and the use of too much sunscreen protection can all limit the production of vitamin D.
+Certain climates, dress habits, the avoidance of sun exposure, and the excessive use of sunscreen protection can limit production of vitamin D in the skin.

 Age

 Elderly people have a higher risk of having a vitamin D deficiency due to a combination of several risk factors, including decreased sunlight exposure, decreased intake of vitamin D in the diet, and decreased skin thickness, which leads to further decreased absorption of vitamin D from sunlight.

 Fat percentage

 Since vitamin D_{3} (cholecalciferol) and vitamin D_{2} (ergocalciferol) are fat-soluble, humans and other animals with a skeleton need to store some fat.
 Without fat, the animal will have a hard time absorbing vitamin D_{2} and vitamin D_{3}, and the lower the fat percentage, the greater the risk of vitamin deficiency, which is the case in some athletes who strive to get as lean as possible.